angular-architects/module-federation-plugin/libs/mf/README.md

 ## Supporting Several Technologies

-✅ Supports webpack, rspack (experimental, nextgen), esbuild
+✅ Supports webpack and rspack (experimental, nextgen)

-✅ Supports Module Federation and Native Federation

 ✅ Supports the Angular CLI and Nx